← Back to blog

 Fractional CFO: The 2026 UK Founder's Guide

-Everything UK SaaS and tech founders need to know about hiring a fractional CFO in 2026: what they do, costs (£2K-£8K/month), how to choose one, and ROI.
+Everything UK SaaS and tech founders need to know about hiring a fractional CFO in 2026: what they do, how the engagement works, how to choose one, and when it is worth it.

 Fractional CFOSaaS FinanceUK